-At the present time, about 3% (or 3 cents in the $1) of the money in the Australian economy was created by the government.
-The remaining 97% (or 97cents in the $1) was created by the private banking system.
+At the present time, less than 3% (or 3 cents in the $1) of the money in the Australian economy was created by the government.
+The remaining more than 97% (or 97cents in the $1) was created by the private banking system.

 Go into a bank for a loan and you might think that the money that you borrow is some fellow customer’s hard-earned savings.
 It is not.
 Banks do not lend cash when they grant you a loan.
 Instead they grant you credit.
 This credit can be spent like cash and to all intents and purposes it is as good as and exchangeable for cash.
 Money is created out of thin air like this by the private banking system not only when they lend to private individuals, but also when they lend to businesses and to the government.

 The banks have been able to extend their money creation to its present 97% of the total money supply because in today’s economy, with increasing use of credit cards, debit cards, cheques and bank transfers, very little of the money that we use, either as individuals or as organisations, exists in the form of cash.

 Our Constitution provides for our government to create money but the “Founding Fathers” probably did not foresee the explosion in bank credit and the cashless society.